yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 7. Select **Next: Review + create**, and on the **Review + create** tab, review the configuration and then select **Create**.

-    > **Note**: Provisioning of SQL Managed Instance can take 6+ hours, if this is the first instance being deployed into a subnet.
+    > **Note**: Provisioning of SQL Managed Instance can take 6+ hours if this is the first instance being deployed into a subnet.
 You can move on to the remaining tasks while the provisioning is in process.
 If the deployment process goes beyond 7 hours, you may need to submit a support ticket to request assistance in completing the setup.

 ## Task 4: Create the JumpBox VM

-In this task, you will provision a virtual machine (VM) in Azure.
-The VM image used will have Visual Studio Community 2019 installed.
+In this task, you provision a virtual machine (VM) in Azure.
+The VM image used has the latest version of Visual Studio Community 2019 installed.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.